Aniceto Fernández Alonso: Master of the Order of Preachers

 On 22 July 1962, Aniceto Fernández Alsonso, O.P. was elected Master (Superior General) of the Order of Preachers (Dominicans) during the General Chapter of the Order held that year at the Priory of St. Thomas Aquinas in Toulouse, France.
 The beginnings of his Master Generalate coincided with the years of the Second Vatican Council.
 Alonso actively participated in all of the conciliar sessions as a Council Father.

 In the years following Vatican II, Alonso coordinated the demands and spirit of the council with the drafting of the new constitutions of his Order.
 The new Dominican constitutions were edited and promoted in 1968.
 During his term as Master of the Order, Alonso created the Dominican provinces of Vietnam (1967) and the Philippines (1971).
 In addition, the Vicariate General of Central Africa (1963) and that of South Africa (1968) were created during his watch.
 In Madrid, 1973, Alonso convened the first Congress of Dominican Missionaries which acted as a powerful boost to the missionary work of the Dominican Order.

 The last year of Alonso's term as Master of the Order of Preachers coincided with the seventh centenary of the death of Dominican saint Thomas Aquinas.
 On that occasion, Alonso convened and presided over an international congress on the person and doctrine of Saint Thomas in Rome and Naples from 14 April to 24 April 1974.
 The event brought together more than 1,500 Thomism scholars from fifty nations and eventually evolved into the Thomas Aquinas International Society (SITA) of which Alonso was a founding member.

 Later years

 At the end of his twelve-year term as Master General of the Order of Preachers, Alonso returned to the Angelicum University of Rome where he continued to study and teach about the unity between empirical science and philosophy.
 He eventually retired to the convent of Santo Domingo y Sixto at which the Angelicum is based.
-Friar Aniceto Fernández Alonso passed away in Rome on 13 February 1981 at the age of 86 years.
+Friar Aniceto Fernández Alonso died in Rome on 13 February 1981 at the age of 86 years.